Harkirat19/Pet-Adopt-Mobile-App/README.md

 ### Backend

 Firebase Firestore: A cloud-hosted NoSQL database for real-time data storage and management.
-Firebase Authentication: To securely manage user accounts and authentication.
+Clerk Authentication: To securely manage user accounts and authentication.

 ### Tools and Development Environment